techiegirl97/WashtenawVoiceSOQ/README.md

 ##Feature Set
 Initial Release:

 1. Create a search page where users can find the information on their instructor.
 Have options to drill down into the data by term and class.
+Users should be able to view results when just a class is selected and not an instructor - presenting a summary of all instructors who thaught that course.

 2. Display the data in a bar or line graph or chart to make it visually easy to compare results and trends.